sider/sider-docs/docs/billing-and-plans.md

 If you're a student, you can join the Education plan through [GitHub Student Developer Pack](https://education.github.com/pack) to use Sider for free.

-The Education plan is for only the student's `individual organization(personal account)`.
-So, after joining GitHub Student Developer Pack, make sure to select your GitHub personal account when you use Sider.
-If you select other repositories instead of the personal account on Sider, the Standard plan with 14 days trial will be applied.
+The Education plan is only for the student's `individual organization(personal account)`.
+Make sure to select your GitHub individual organization when you use Sider with GitHub Student Developer Pack.
+If you select other repositories instead of your individual organization on Sider, We apply the Standard plan with 14 days trial to the repositories.

 ## Billing